 Le puede interesar: Gender Dysphoria in Children.
-Summary points of the complete Declaration on this subject.
+Seventeen summary points.
 American College of Pediatricians.

 Le puede interesar: Peace Publishers.
 Index T of moral, spiritual, Bible and religion materials in various formats.

 Reciente: Ángeles y humanos.
 Respuestas bíblicas a muchas preguntas.
 Ejemplos de ángeles analizados.

 SPANISH VERSION of Gender Dysphoria in Children.
 17 Summary points.

 VERSIÓN en ESPAÑOL de este tema: Disforia de género en niños: Resumen de 17 puntos principales.

 Gender Dysphoria in Children

 ABSTRACT: Gender dysphoria (GD) of childhood describes a psychological condition in which children experience a marked incongruence between their experienced gender and the gender associated with their biological sex.
 When this occurs in the pre-pubertal child, GD resolves in the vast majority of patients by late adolescence.
 Currently there is a vigorous, albeit suppressed, debate among physicians, therapists, and academics regarding what is fast becoming the new treatment standard for GD in children.
 This new paradigm is rooted in the assumption that GD is innate, and involves pubertal suppression with gonadotropin releasing hormone (GnRH) agonists followed by the use of cross-sex hormones—a combination that results in the sterility of minors.
 A review of the current literature suggests that this protocol is founded upon an unscientific gender ideology, lacks an evidence base, and violates the long-standing ethical principle of “First do no harm.”